vince-nyanga/vince-nyanga.github.io/_posts/2022-01-18-binary-heap-intro.md

 A binary heap is a semi-sorted data structure that takes the form of a binary tree and has the following features:

-- It is a complete binary tree, that is, all levels of the tree are filled expect maybe for the last level on the right subtree.
-This is because a binary heap is filled from left to right.
+- It is a complete binary tree, that is, all levels of the tree are filled expect maybe for the last level.
 - A parent node is either greater than or equal to or less that or equal to its children.

 ## Min Heap Vs Max Heap